Platypus Big Zip EVO Review

 Ease of Use

-The bite valve is relatively larger than other options out there and fits comfortably into the mouth.
-This new bite valve is a step up for the previous version.
-The lock on it is a big lever that opens and closes smoothly.
+The big bite valve and wider tube offer an excellent rate of water flow.
+This bite valve is a step up from most, utilizing a large lever lock and larger design, that fits comfortably in the mouth.
 Over the last months of testing, it hasn't clogged up or been hard to turn, even while ski touring with a pair of gloves on.

-The tube clips into a point half-way up the tube, which makes unclipping the tube from the bladder nice and easy.
+The tube clips into a quick-release halfway up the tube, which makes unclipping the tube from the bladder nice and easy.
 While on a climbing trip, we had our bladder stuffed deep into the back of the pack, with gear and a rope inside.
-To load up with water, we simply unclipped the tube from this point, and removed the bladder, making it easy to access.
+To load up with water, we simply unclipped it from this point, and removed the bladder, making it easy to access.
 This clip-in point makes the bladder a great option for backpacking or longer trips.

 Another consideration is how easy it is to load into a backpack.
 Given that the material is more rigid and there is a center baffle in the center, it holds its shape well, doing better than most bladders tested.
 As a result, it can easily be loaded into an empty backpack or running bladder.
 Unfortunately, it has a wide profile, making it so that it doesn't work with some narrow hydration backpack sleeves.